Lemon mint: planting, hardiness & usage

 • Long-lasting fertiliser that is free from animal products - child & pet friendly

 Caring for lemon mint also includes regular pruning.
 This prevents the plant from spreading too much and at the same time helps the harvest.
-Just like when pruning mint in general, you should make sure to cut off not only upright shoots but also runners that run along the ground.
+Just like when pruning mint, make sure to cut off not only upright shoots but also runners that run along the ground.
 As lemon mint is very tolerant of pruning, it can be harvested and cut practically all year round.
 However, the lemon aroma is most intense in the period leading up to flowering and then diminishes noticeably.
-In spring, shortly before new shoots appear, brown, dead shoots can be removed completely.
+In spring, shortly before new shoots appear, remove any dead brown shoots completely.

 You can find more tips on caring for lemon mint as well as information on possible diseases and pests in our article on caring for mint.